Squid Game Season 1: The Show That Broke Netflix — Spoiler-Free Guide

 This is not fantasy.
 It is real.

-After the 2008 global financial crisis, South Korea saw a huge rise in high-interest loans and credit card debt.
+South Korea entered the 2010s with high and rising household debt, while lower-income borrowers faced growing financial vulnerability.
 Many working-class Koreans found themselves trapped — paying interest on interest, with no way out.

 ○△□ — What Do the Shapes Mean?